shiraji/KotlinConf2017/talk.md

 According to documentation, we need to have this setting.

-And it kinda hard to setup, so here is my setting.
+And it kinda hard to setup, so here is what I did.
-Don't worry I will post blog entry so that you can copy and paste my setting.
+Don't worry I will post this slide.
+You can use this QR code to see github gist.

 The next setting is Ant